MarvNC/light-novel-naming-scheme/readme.md

   used to ensure proper sorting and should start at `x1`, `x2`, etc. regardless of the number used in the original title.
   - If it somehow rolls over past `x9`, use `y1`, `y2`, etc.
 - `Title` - The title of the light novel.
-This should be **untouched from the official spelling**, without omitting Arabic/Roman numerals included in the original title.
+This should be **unmodified and copied as-is from an official retail/publisher source**, without omitting Arabic/Roman numerals included in the original title or changing the whitespace used.
   - If there are bonuses included with the volume, these should be left in the title if they are included in the release.
     - `【電子特典付き】` (with digital tokuten) should be included if the